mossblaser/slidie-ttyd/README.md

 ### Built-in web server

 If a Slidie presentation filename is provided as an argument to `slidie-ttyd`, it will be served at `/`.
-If none is specified, any `out.xhtml` in the current directory will be served.
+If none is specified, `out.xhtml` in the current working directory will be served.

-Other files in the same directory will also be served via their filenames (except files in the top directory named `run` and `shell`, of course).
+Other files in the same directory tree will also be served via their filenames (except files in the top directory named `run` and `shell`, of course).

 Security rules in some browsers prevent keyboard/mouse input to `<iframes>` in some situations when served from `file://` URLs.
 As a result, hosting your slides on a web server may be necessary.
 Further, using server built into `slidie-ttyd` has the added benefit of permitting the use of relative URLs (as shown in all of the examples).
+It is not necessary, however, to use this web server. `slidie-ttyd` may be used entirely for its `/run` and `/shell` endpoints.

 Implementation details